Zendesk acquires Momentive to boost its customer analytics offerings

 Beginning in 2013, Momentive significantly expanded its operations, announcing HIPAA-compliant features for premium subscription holders and SurveyMonkey Genius, which estimates survey performance and makes suggestions to increase their effectiveness.
 2017 marked the debut of another new product, SurveyMonkey CX, aimed at assisting organizations in managing their customer experience programs.

 After acquiring a number of startup businesses — Precision Polling, Wufoo, Zoomerang, Fluidware, TechValidate, Usabilla, GetFeedback, and a 49.9% stake in the UK-based Clicktools — Momentive when public under the name SurveyMonkey in 2018.
-In 2021, it announced its rebrand to Momentive to encompass its SurveyMonkey, GetFeedback, and Momentive Insights services.
+In 2021, it announced its rebranding to Momentive to encompass its SurveyMonkey, GetFeedback, and Momentive Insights services.

 “We look forward to combining with Zendesk to advance our mission and accelerate our long-term growth strategy,” Momentive CEO Zander Lurie, who will continue to lead Momentive following the acquisition, said in a press release.
 “This is a testament to the strength of our agile products and talented team.
-Zendesk and Momentive share a culture centered around our people, our communities and the customers we serve.
+Zendesk and Momentive share a culture centered around our people, our communities, and the customers we serve.
 The synergies between our companies are proximate and compelling.
 We are uniquely positioned to make customer intelligence a reality while delivering significant value for our shareholders.”

 Customer experience research